K4put23npu11i/backup_tool/README.md

 - [ ] create hash of src directory (or its folders); include in info file or create own
 - [ ] include possibility to shutdown PC after backup is finished

+## Planned process
+1. Check backup instructions.
+If not valid exit script
+2. Loop existing instructions
+3. Analyse existing backups.
+If x backups available, delete the oldest.
+Load latest info_dict from latest backup if available.
+4. Analyse current source folder.
+Split up in files and folders
+create info_dict from source and use latest info_dict for backup decision
+5. Perform actual backup.
+Create new backup if changes since last time or no previous backup available.
+(Decision in previous analyse)
+Start with files than folders.
+6. Copy existing backup to new folder if no changes happened

 # Collection of ideas
 - only partial backup (compare hashes and only backup the directories that changed)
 - create gui with tkinter
 - create standalone exe
 - include in autostart of PC for partial backup only
 - delete "old" backups automatically
+- include some kind of timing or progress bars